aws-samples/startup-kit-templates/README.md

 name, and then enter the various database parameters such as the user name and password.
 For NetworkStackName, enter the name of the VPC stack you created in step [1].
-When selecting the EnvironmentName, dev or prod, keep in mind that prod will set up a Multi-AZ RDS database that is highly available with a primary- standby setup.
-This is a best practice for production, but not for dev and would be an unnecessary expense.
+When selecting the EnvironmentName, dev or prod, keep in mind that prod will set up a Multi-AZ RDS database that is highly available and configured with a primary-standby setup.
+This is a best practice for production, but not for a test/development environment and would be an unnecessary expense.

-#### Connecting to Your Database
+#### Connecting to Your Instances and Database

+In general, it is best to treat your fleet of instances as "cattle, not pets" and avoid SSH'ing into them to manage them individually.
+When it's necessary to connect for debugging purposes etc., connect via the bastion host created with the bastion template.
+One way to do this is to use SSH agent forwarding.
+For details about how to set this up on your local computer, consult the relevant [AWS blog post](https://aws.amazon.com/blogs/security/securely-connect-to-linux-instances-running-in-a-private-amazon-vpc).

-Since the database is in a private subnet, it is necessary to connect to it via the bastion host using a method such as TCP/IP over SSH.
+Since the database is in a private subnet, it also is necessary to connect to it via the bastion host using a method such as TCP/IP over SSH.
 For an example of how to do this with MySQL Workbench, see the [documentation](http://dev.mysql.com/doc/workbench/en/wb-mysql-connections-methods-ssh.html).